snac-cooperative/snac_eac_cpf_utils/readme.md

 ---

-The 100$e doesn't hit any occupation, but I think at one point trying to resolve a string with a leading comma caused it to process as a sequence and not as a string and that made saxon die with an error.
+The 100$e doesn't hit any occupation, but I think at one point trying to resolve a string with a leading comma caused it to process as a sequence and not as a string and that made Saxon die with an error.

     -rw-r--r-- 1 twl8n snac  6825 Nov 20 14:05 qa_733102265_comma_interviewee.xml
     less OCLC-733102265.c.xml